kids-first/kf-api-fhir-service/README.md

 ### Use Token to Make Requests

-Now you can use this token to authenticate with the server and make requests.
+Now you can use this token to authenticate with the FHIR server and make requests.

 ```shell
 curl -X GET -H 'Content-Type: application/json' \